There are never-ending disputes between dog people and cat people over who has the smartest pet. Is it true that dogs are smarter than cats?

-According to Psychology Today, animals that live in groups are always more intelligent than solitary animals.
+According to Psychology Today, animals who live in groups are always more intelligent than solitary animals.
 Hence, dogs are smarter and more sociable than cats.

-Curiosity Just Makes ‘Em Smarter
+Curiosity Just Makes Cats Smarter

 Contrary to popular belief, curiosity does not kill the cat — it just makes him smarter.
 If you put a cat in a strange room, he will cautiously check out every corner.
 This investigation provides him with valuable information about his surroundings.
 A cat has an enormous memory, better than that of monkeys, orangutans and, yes, even dogs.